 Structured negotiation is a relatively new response to disability and digital accessibility lawsuits, but it is gaining ground and creating a sense of community and cooperation between those who want to provide digital access, and those who are trying to gain it.
 As technology advances, and as digital accessibility culture becomes more widespread, hopefully, accessibility lawsuits will be a thing of the past.

-To learn more about accessibility and what your organization can be doing to avoid accessibility lawsuits, visit our Accessibility Training page.
+To learn more about accessibility and what your organization can be doing to avoid accessibility lawsuits in this blog and contact us to start tackling your PDF accessibility concerns.